mikeingold/MeshIntegrals.jl/docs/src/tips.md

 ### Use an `atol` setting for integrals with near-zero solutions

 By default, `QuadGK.quadgk` uses a relative tolerance (`rtol`) setting to determine when a solution is sufficiently accurate.
 For integrals whose true solution equal exactly or very nearly zero, the solver can struggle to meet this relative error tolerance and significantly lengthen compute times.
-In such a case, performance can often be improved by providing an absolute tolerance setting (`atol`).
+In such a case, performance can often be improved by explicitly providing an absolute tolerance setting (`atol`).

 ```julia
 julia> using BenchmarkTools, Meshes, MeshIntegrals, Unitful